MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of

-In addition, animacy ratings were higher when expansion-contraction was combined with locomotion than when locomotion occurred alone.
-Parovel et al. \cite{Parovel2018-xh} reported that moving squares accompanied by area changes, such as caterpillar-like deformation, were perceived as more animate compared with simple linear motion.
-Since MOFU also produces volumetric changes through expansion-contraction, these findings suggest that such movements may serve as an effective means of adding animacy to locomotion in real-world robotic settings.
+In addition, animacy ratings were higher when expansion--contraction was combined with locomotion than when locomotion occurred alone.
+Parovel et al. \cite{Parovel2018-xh} reported that moving squares with area changes, such as caterpillar-like deformation, were perceived as more animate than squares undergoing simple linear motion.
+As MOFU also generates volumetric changes through expansion and contraction, these findings imply that such movements could be an effective way to add animacy to locomotion in real-world robotic settings.